flexera-public/policy_engine_training/12_iterating/README.md

 Notice the new `iterate` field.
 This field tells the datasource to iterate through another datasource and make an API request for each item in that datasource.

 Notice how we're iterating through the smaller list of policy templates that have already been filtered to just the ones with lessons associated; this is because we don't actually *need* information about the other policy templates, since they won't be included in the incident.
-It's always good to develop your policy templates with efficiency in mind, avoiding unnecessary API calls when necessary.
+It's always good to develop your policy templates with efficiency in mind, avoiding unnecessary API requests when necessary.

 ## Step 3: Add the Request Block